george-mammen/Learn-To-Code-21/README.md

               ➼ Write a C program to find the roots of a quadratic equation.

               ➼ WACP to print the fibonacci series from 0 to n.

+Day 12 :

+              ➼ Write a C program to read n values from the user and store it in the array.
+Reprint the values stored in the array and also print the value of second element in the array.

+              ➼ myarray[10] ={10,25,8,14,3,23,1,0,12,9}
+                 Write a C program to
+                           ‣ Print the value of 4th element.
+                           ‣ Print the value of last element in the array.
+                           ‣ Change the value of third element to 30 and print the new value.
+                           ‣ Print all the elements stored in the new array.